fatemehsoufian/google-scholar-crawler/README.md

 # google-scholar-crawler
+This project was a teamwork with my teammate [@alireza-dehghan-nayeri](https://github.com/alireza-dehghan-nayeri)
+## Description
 The Google Scholar Crawler is a Python project that utilizes [Selenium](https://www.selenium.dev/) and [Pandas](https://pandas.pydata.org/) to crawl Google Scholar and extract information related to a specific keyword.
 The project allows users to search for a keyword on Google Scholar and retrieve a list of articles related to that keyword.

 ### Features